 Glasgow Riverside Museum of Transport

 I was commissioned to design and construct the outfit Dorothee was wearing the day she officially presented and raced with the car in 1924.
 This replica piece is exhibited on a mannequin as part of the exhibition of the car.
-I also reproduced the factory worker uniform for an actress on site and on school visits who spoke about the achievements of this remarkable woman.
+I also reproduced the factory worker uniform for an actress on school visits spreading the achievements of this remarkable woman.

-After careful research on the fashion and the period, and referring to a particular photograph taken in 1925, I made a number of fabric samples with natural fibres dyed by hand to show the curator the techniques that I would apply to the surface of the garments and my interpretation of how the clothing would have been made.
-Great attention was paid to historical accuracy in the reproduction of this items.
+After careful research on the historic fashion and period, and referring to a particular photograph taken in 1925, I made a number of fabric samples of natural fibres dyed by hand to show the curator the techniques that I would apply to the surface of the garments.
+My interpretation of how the clothing would have been made was informed by historical accuracy.

 It was challenging to tailor the outfit for a mannequin as opposed to a real person and I learnt a great deal about clothing displays for exhibiting purposes.

 Heather Robertson and Neil Johnson-Symington